 3. Root Lock or Mula Bandha

-The purpose of mula bandhas is manifold.
+The purpose of mula bandha is manifold.
 Some of these include a) to prevent prana from dissipating, b) to force prana energy back and upward, and c) to stimulate the pelvic region.
-It’s primary impact is on parasympathetic activities and organ/glands in the pelvic region.
+The root lock's primary impact is on parasympathetic activities.
+It's physiological benefits include improved efficiency in the function of organs/glands in the pelvic region.

 Benefits of Yoga Bandha

-The benefits of bandhas are manifold.
-At a physiological level, they impact the endocrine system and help restore hormonal balance.
-They also directly impact biorhythms and promote alpha brain wave production, resulting in a feeling of deep relaxation, inner harmony, and balance.
+The benefits of yoga bandha are manifold.
+At a physiological level, they have a positive affect on the autonomic nervous system, endocrine system, and may help restore hormonal balance.
+Yoga body locks also regulate biorhythms and promote alpha brain wave production, resulting in a feeling of deep relaxation, inner harmony, and balance.

-Energy locks, independently or applied together, have some level of impact on various glands.
+All yoga bandhas, independent or applied together, have some level of impact on various glands in our body.
 For instance, the throat lock impacts the thalamus, thyroid and parathyroid glands.
-Abdomen lock impacts adrenals and pancreas, and the Root lock influences the perineal glands.
+Abdomen lock impacts adrenals and pancreas, and the Root lock influences the reproductive organs and perineal glands.